open-telemetry/oteps/text/0000-standard-trace-query-api.md

 ## Prior art and alternatives

-- The proxy library mentioned above can be inspired by this POC made by @lucasponce [https://github.com/lucasponce/jaeger-proto-client](https://github.com/lucasponce/jaeger-proto-client) that can plug any jaeger solution (jaeger/tempo) for consumers.
+- The proxy library mentioned above can be inspired by this [POC](<(https://github.com/lucasponce/jaeger-proto-client)>) made by @lucasponce that can plug any jaeger solution (jaeger/tempo) for consumers.
+- [Tempo TraceQL](https://github.com/grafana/tempo/blob/main/docs/design-proposals/2022-04%20TraceQL%20Concepts.md), a language for selecting traces that Tempo will implement.
+This language is currently only focused on trace selection.
+This is an example for a specific implementation for querying syntax.

 ## Open questions